MaraRinn/WOLF-Tutorial/notes.md

 ### Components

-Note that materials are used in a highly asymmetric ratio something along the lines of:
+Note that for the craft constructed in this walkthrough, materials are used in a highly asymmetric ratio something along the lines of:

 + 100,000 Material Kits
 + 100 Specialized Parts
 + 100 Synthetics
 + 10 Alloys
 + 1 Robotics
++ 1 Electronics
++ 1 Prototypes

 In terms of hopper output, this means that to maintain production at the appropriate ratios we need the following ratio of 3.75m hoppers: